 - Federal Income and Payroll Tax

 Sales and Use Tax

 Nonprofit or exempt organizations do not have a blanket exemption from sales and use taxes.

-For more information on exempt sales, please read Publication 61, Sales and Use Taxes: Exemptions and Exclusions.
-For information on vehicle and vessel exemptions, see Publication 52, Vehicles and Vessels: How to Request an Exemption from California Use Tax.
+For more information on exempt sales, review Sales and Use Taxes: Exemptions and Exclusions (PDF).
+For information on vehicle and vessel exemptions, review Vehicles and Vessels: How to Request an Exemption from California Use Tax (PDF).

 State Property Tax